-A summary of the Human Capital Sourcebook
+A summary of the Human Capital Sourcebook (coming soon)

 The state must invest in all citizens—and all groups of citizens—for the future development and capacity of the state.
 The effects of this investment are almost instantaneous and have led to the rise of a global middle class.
 Human capital development has changed the very definition of education in a globalized economy, where new methods of problem-solving and technical skills are critical for a society’s success.
-Investments in higher education and public health are invaluable tools for a state to address poverty and social immobility, promote competitive industries, and drive innovation.
+Investments in higher education and public health are invaluable tools for a state to address poverty and social immobility, promote competitive industries and drive innovation.

 The resources provided in the Source Portal are for informational purposes only and ISE does not directly endorse the views expressed in the external resources.